 6. Educating the public through public awareness campaigns

 Enough Abuse Campaign is a public engagement and community mobilization effort to prevent child sexual abuse launched in 2002 under a 5-year grant from the US Centers for Disease Control and Prevention.
-The Campaign is operating in several areas of Massachusetts and has been adopted by state/county leaders in New Jersey, Maryland, New York, Nevada, Maine, and in counties in the Greater Bay and Sacramento areas of California.
+The Campaign is operating in several areas of Massachusetts and has been adopted by state/county leaders in New Jersey, Maryland, New York, Nevada, Maine, South Dakota and in counties in the Greater Bay and Sacramento areas of California, as well as areas in the countries of Sierra Leone and Nigeria.
 Its strategies include: community organizing, public awareness, professional education, policy and legislative advocacy and media outreach.
 (2003 – ongoing)

 Child Abuse Prevention Month Campaigns with public service ads on child sexual abuse prevention (2002) and general child abuse (2001) posted throughout the MBTA system; fulfilled requests for information from hundreds of callers to MassKids's 800-CHILDREN line.